 The other three years it was won by R.K.
 (Dick) Bell, also an English International golfer.
 He has not yet been contacted but it is hoped he will be found shortly.
 A former secretary of this Club, in 1946 he won the silver medal in the open championship.

-Pictured receiving his memento of his 100th cap for Lancashire (a feat never before achieved by any East Lancashire golfer and by only a handful of golfers throughout the whole of Lancashire) is surely the most prolific of all the distinguished golfers of Accrington golf club as his extensive list of achievements show, these include; Accrington Golf Club Champion on no fewer than 15 times, British Open Player 1988, Twice winner British open Regional Qualifier ,Lancashire Open Winner 1986, Semi Finalist English Amateur Championship, Quarter Finalist British Amateur Championship, Over 15 Northern Order of Merit Titles, England Northern Counties Winner, Lancashire Amateur champion 1987 - 1990, Harold Ryden winner 2003, and last but certainly not least as mentioned earlier over 100 representative caps for Lancashire, an achievement that was marked by Accrington golf club bestowing upon Trevor Life membership of the club
+Trevor received his100th cap for Lancashire (a feat never before achieved by any East Lancashire golfer and by only a handful of golfers throughout the whole of Lancashire) is surely the most prolific of all the distinguished golfers of Accrington golf club as his extensive list of achievements show, these include; Accrington Golf Club Champion on no fewer than 15 times, British Open Player 1988, Twice winner British open Regional Qualifier ,Lancashire Open Winner 1986, Semi Finalist English Amateur Championship, Quarter Finalist British Amateur Championship, Over 15 Northern Order of Merit Titles, England Northern Counties Winner, Lancashire Amateur champion 1987 – 1990, Harold Ryden winner 2003, and last but certainly not least as mentioned earlier over 100 representative caps for Lancashire, an achievement that was marked by Accrington golf club bestowing upon Trevor Life membership of the club